DEGIRO vs Interactive Brokers (IBKR)

 • No PFOF; securities lending is opt-in only

-• Recurring investment feature for automated ETF buys
+• Recurring Investments feature for automated buys — normal commissions still apply per purchase

 • Free paper trading / demo account